plone/volto/README.md

 sudo chown -R $(whoami) ~/.npm
 ```

-follow the prompts questions, provide `myvoltoproject` as project name then, when it finishes:
+Follow the prompt's questions, providing `myvoltoproject` as the project name.
+When it finishes, change your working directory:

 ```shell
 cd myvoltoproject